typography-interaction-2526/typography-interaction-2526.github.io/content/topic/images/index.md

 ## `background-image`

-You can also use images as backgrounds on elements with the [`background-image`](https://developer.mozilla.org/en-US/docs/Web/CSS/background-image), [<nobr>`background-size`</nobr>](https://developer.mozilla.org/en-US/docs/Web/CSS/background-size), and [`background-origin`](https://developer.mozilla.org/en-US/docs/Web/CSS/background-origin) <nobr>properties—</nobr>particularly if you want to put something in front of them, like text.
+You can also use images as backgrounds on elements with the [`background-image`](https://developer.mozilla.org/en-US/docs/Web/CSS/background-image), [`background-size`](https://developer.mozilla.org/en-US/docs/Web/CSS/background-size), and [`background-origin`](https://developer.mozilla.org/en-US/docs/Web/CSS/background-origin) properties—particularly if you want to put something in front of them, like text.

 - [<cite>`background-image` – MDN</cite>](https://developer.mozilla.org/en-US/docs/Web/CSS/background-image)
 	Careful with these.
 	<!-- .link-list .right style="--rows: 2" -->

-However this isn’t very semantic, as it blurs the content/<wbr>presentation boundaries—since the image paths are moved into your CSS, and there is no `alt` text description available for screen-readers.
+However this isn’t very semantic, as it blurs the content/presentation boundaries—since the image paths are moved into your CSS, and there is no `alt` text description available for screen-readers.
 So you should *only* use this for contextual or decorative images—not actual content:
 <!-- .add-before--3 -->

 <figure